Borage

 In the early part of the nineteenth century, the young tops of Borage were still sometimes boiled as a pot-herb, and the young leaves were formerly considered good in salads.

 The fresh herb has a cucumber-like fragrance.
-When steeped in water, it imparts a coolness to it and a faint cucumber flavour.
+So, when steeped in water, it imparts a coolness to it and a faint cucumber flavour.
 And compounded with lemon and sugar in wine, and water, it makes a refreshing and restorative summer drink.

 In all the countries bordering the Mediterranean, where it is plentiful, it is spelt with a double ‘r’.
-So the word may be derived from the Italian borra, French bourra, signifying hair or wool, words which in their turn are derived from the Low Latin burra, a flock of wool.
+Therefore, the word may be derived from the Italian borra, French bourra, signifying hair or wool.
+Words which in their turn are derived from the Low Latin burra, a flock of wool.
 This is in reference to the thick covering of short hairs which clothes the whole plant.

 For more information have a look at my monthly newsletters on: